therealbobo/sysdig/userspace/sysdig/man/sysdig.md

   Print progress on stderr while processing trace files.

 **-p** _outputformat_, **--print**=_outputformat_
   Specify the format to be used when printing the events.
 With -pc or -pcontainer will use a container-friendly format.
-With -pk or -pkubernetes will use a kubernetes-friendly format.
-With -pm or -pmesos will use a mesos-friendly format.
 Specifying **-pp** on the command line will cause sysdig to print the default command line format and exit.

 **-q**, **--quiet**
   Don't print events on the screen.
 Useful when dumping to disk.